- Distance: 675km

-Arr: 240pm (local Madura time... whatever that is.)
+- Arr: 240pm (local Madura time... whatever that is.)

-Temp: 17°C to 34°C
+- Temp: 17°C to 34°C

 The air was misty and cool, much like a Vancouverite spring morning before the dew evaporates.
-The sky was a foggy grey and the flora were thriving green all around.
-As I left Ceduna, I felt a strange yet refreshing glow fall upon me - I'm leaving the last grocery store for about 1400km and I'm not sure what to feel about it.
+The sky was a foggy grey and the flora was thriving green all around.
+As I left Ceduna, I felt a strange yet refreshing glow fall upon me - I'm leaving the last grocery store for about 1400km, and I'm not sure what to feel about it.
 The city gets you used to convenience, and it was even more alarming when I didn't see a single soul for the first 30 minutes of riding.

 The bush is quite appealing to look at.
 Australian plants are among the oldest species in the world, evolving over millions of years on ancient soil to become increasingly more resilient to withstand the harsh winds and droughts here.
 I thought to myself, it takes experience to become as tough as that tree.
 I should be like that tree.

-It takes ages for supplies to get to these remote places and with relatively so few people passing through (Compared to a metropolitan area).
-The servo staff all along the way seem genuinely interested in your journey, and there's a sense of camaraderie among the travelers.
+It takes ages for supplies to get to these remote places, especially with relatively few people passing through (compared to a metropolitan area).
+The servo staff along the way seem genuinely interested in the journey, even though I'm sure they've seen hundreds of riders come through.
+There's a sense of camaraderie among the travelers.
 Pretty much everyone along the Eyre Highway waves to you, kind of like saying "I feel your pain" and "good on ya mate" simultaneously.
-My favourite vehicle was an older couple in a silver convertable, going slow as, but having the time of their lives.
+The general vibe is that I can walk up to anyone and ask for directions or advice.
+My favourite vehicle was an older couple in a silver convertible, going slow as, but having the time of their lives.
 Just goes to show you can never give up chasing the dream.

-The Ashvault backpack sample is going well.
-Nothing has broken yet despite being strapped to a very hot moving vehicle and the wind and dust that comes with the journey.
-I'm thankful for the easy access to snacks and water without unpacking everything.
-However, as I searched for the "Welcome to Western Australia" sign, I was kicked in the theoretical nuts: the petrol was $1.90/litre at Border Village, my bananas got confiscated, and I found out that there was in fact no Welcome sign.
-Balls!!
+Similar to when I entered South Australia, I searched for the "Welcome to Western Australia" sign, I was kicked in the theoretical nuts: the petrol was $1.90/litre at Border Village, my bananas got confiscated, and I found out that there was in fact no Welcome sign.
+Balls!